-- 1. In the CellReporterXpress software, on the Home page, click - 2.
-Click Add Protocol. - 3.
+- 2. Click Add Protocol. - 3.
 Click New Slide Acquisition. - 4.
 In the Available Acquisition Devices list, select the instrument. - 5.
 On the left side of the screen under Steps, click Acquisition Settings. - 6.
-On the right side of the screen under Tools, click Slide Format. - 7.
-In the Slide Format list, select the slide format. - 8.
-On the right side of the screen under Tools, click Objectives - In the Objectives list, select the objective.
+On the right side of the screen under Tools, click - 7.
+In the Slide Format list, select the slide format.

+- 8. On the right side of the screen under Tools, click - 9.
+In the Objectives list, select the objective.
 If a correction collar adjustment is required, the software displays the recommended setting.